chrisryan91/CheesyStore_PP5/README.md

 #### cheesyblog

 This app contains two models.
 These models are the blog posts and the comments on the web applications blog.
-There is a many-to-one relatiionship between post and user, comment and post, and comment and user.
+There is a many-to-one relationship between post and user, comment and post, and comment and user.

 ##### Post